If you’ve heard about hormone replacement therapy, you might have a negative view of this treatment for menopause symptoms.

 - Avoiding sugar might help reduce night sweats.

-- A diet high in plant proteins, such as nuts and nut butters, could help balance mood shifts
+- A diet high in plant proteins, such as nuts and nut butter, could help balance mood shifts

 - Cutting carbs can help with weight maintenance.